lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

    length for the given component algorithm then output "Invalid signature" and stop.

-  3. Check the length of r
-     if len(r) != 32
-       return error

-  4. Compute a Hash of the Message.
+  3. Compute a Hash of the Message.
      As in FIPS 204, len(ctx) is encoded as a single unsigned byte.

       M' = Prefix || Domain || len(ctx) || ctx || r
                             || HashOID || PH( r || M )

-  5. Check each component signature individually, according to its algorithm specification.
+  4. Check each component signature individually, according to its algorithm specification.
      If any fail, then the entire signature validation fails.